prichey/prestonrichey.com/src/pages/blog/2018/index.md

   <zoom-image src='end.jpg' zoomSrc='end-zoom.jpg'></zoom-image>
 </div>

 P.S.
-If you'd like to get a notification whenever I send out an update, sign up for my newborn email newsletter, <a target="_blank" href="https://tinyletter.com/prichey">Hey Presto!</a>
+If you'd like to get a notification whenever I send out an update, you can sign up for my newborn email newsletter, <a target="_blank" href="https://tinyletter.com/prichey">Hey Presto!</a>

 </section>